-Compliance Plans must include the following items:621
+Compliance Plans must include the following items:676

 - i.
 Company and contact information. - ii.
 Attestation affirming intent to comply with requirements related to the Minimum Equity Standards. - iii.
 Disclosure of any categories that apply to the business, including: - 1) Minority-owned Business Enterprise (MBE) - 2) Woman-owned Business Enterprise (WBE) - 3) Disabled-owned Business Enterprise - 4) Veteran-owned Business - 5) Small Business - iv.
 A narrative description of how the company will ensure that at least 10% of its project workforce are Equity Eligible Persons. - v.
 Disclosure if the entity works with subcontractors that are not registered as Designees (for accurate calculation of project workforce). - vi.
 Projected total project workforce subject to the MES requirements. - vii.
 Estimated number of Equity Eligible Persons currently in project workforce. - viii.
 Projected number of Equity Eligible Persons entity seeks to hire to meet MES compliance. - ix.
 Plans for the use of Equity Eligible Contractors, if applicable. - x.
 Any known or projected use of non-EEC Designees (for tracking Plans related to the same projects). - xi.
-Communication plan for local outreach to increase the utilization of Equity Eligible Persons and Equity Eligible Contractors. - xii.
-Status of any corrective actions or adjustments from prior Compliance Plans.
+Communication plan for local outreach to increase the utilization of Equity Eligible Persons and Equity Eligible Contractors.